vidyalathabadde/QuasirandomGenerator_revisited/guided_quasirandomGenerator_SYCLMigration/README.md

 | Folder Name                   | Description
 |:---                           |:---
-| `01_dpct_output`              | Contains output of SYCLomatic Tool used to migrate SYCL-compliant code from CUDA code.
+| `01_dpct_output`              | Contains the output of SYCLomatic Tool used to migrate SYCL-compliant code from CUDA code.
 This SYCL code has some unmigrated code that has to be manually fixed to get full functionality.
 (The code does not functionally work as supplied.)
-| `02_sycl_migrated_optimized`            | Contains the optimized sycl code.
+| `02_sycl_migrated_optimized`            | Contains the optimized the sycl code.

 ## Prerequisites